As we enter the new year, here are the major championships you can't miss in 2019.

 Åre beat out the 1956 Olympic host city of Cortina d'Ampezzo, Italy, for the right to host the event this year.

 When?
 7–17 March 2019

 This was the first world championships since 1993 not to involve eight-time Olympic champion Ole Einar Bjørndalen, who retired in April.

 When?
 1–9 March 2019

-The championships will take place at the Vancouver 2010 Olympic track in Whistler, which is considered the fastest sliding track in the world.
+The championships took place at the Vancouver 2010 Olympic track in Whistler, which is considered the fastest sliding track in the world.

 Where?
 Seefeld-in-Tirol, Austria